Five reasons to study biomedical engineering at Surrey

 - DePuy Synthes

 Read about biomedical engineering student Ngan Le’s placement experience at Abbott Diabetes Care.

 2. Flexibility with common first year

 Whether you opt for our Biomedical Engineering, Mechanical Engineering, Automotive Engineering or Aerospace Engineering courses, you’ll study a common first year which means you can swap to a different pathway, if you decide it’s a better fit, up until the end of your first year.

 3. Professionally accredited courses

 Our biomedical engineering degrees are accredited by the Institution of Mechanical Engineers (IMechE) and Institution of Engineering and Technology (IET), which means you’ll be well on the way towards chartered status after studying at Surrey.
 Our MEng courses fully meet the academic requirements to become a Chartered Engineer, while our BEng programmes partially meet the academic requirement and can be supplemented by further study.

 4. Compete in prestigious competitions

 Learning at Surrey isn’t just about lecture theatres and labs.
-Our students enter prestigious Healthcare Technologies Student and Early Career Award competitions run by both IET and IMechE.
-Taking part in these challenges is a great way to improve your knowledge and presentation skills while raising your professional profile and meeting potential employers.
+Our students enter prestigious challenges run by organisations such as IET, IMechE and the Engineering Trust - improving their knowledge and presentation skills while raising their professional profile.